altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 parameter accepting the value of A0 or B0.
 The B0 stepping corresponds to the HPS model of the Agilex 5 D-Series.

-**Note:** Agilex 5 E-Series Universal Virtual Platform stepping features support is released in the 24.1 Intel Simics Simulator for Altera® FPGAs release although the default stepping during the project deployment remains being A0.
+**Note:** Agilex 5 E-Series Universal Virtual Platform stepping features support is released in the 24.1 Intel Simics Simulator for Intel FPGAs release although the default stepping during the project deployment remains being A0.
 You can override the default stepping using the stepping parameter from the target script.
 In this case, the B0 features are enabled in the Agilex 5 E-Series model.

-#### UART1/UART2 Serial Console Selection

-The Agilex 5 Universal virtual platform supports creating a serial console that could be connected to UART0 (default one) or UART1.
-This feature provides more flexibility to the virtual platform allowing you to match your board.
-The selection of the serial console to be displayed is controlled by the **$create_hps_serial0_console** and **$create_hps_serial1_console** configuration parameters.
-These 2 parameters allow you to enable creating the corresponding serial console.
-A serial console object is created and connected when the corresponding parameter is set to TRUE.
-Note that is possible to have both serial consoles enabled or both disabled.

-### Configurable Parameters in the Altera® Agilex™ 5 E-Series Universal Virtual Platform
+### Configurable Parameters in the Intel Agilex™ 5 E-Series Universal Virtual Platform

 The parameters that you can configure are shown in the following table: